-Kids’ Christmas concerts.
 Final reports.
 Exams.
+Kids’ Christmas concerts.
 Work deadlines.
 Laptop at work, at home, and in bed.
 Final functions.
-2019 goals still to be achieved.
+Year-end goals still to be achieved.
+And even recovering from the Rugby World Cup anxiety – sheesh!
 Quite frankly – all of the chaos!
-This time of the year is such a joy, yet at the same time comes that final push and the accumulation of everything.
+This time of the year is such a joy, yet at the same time, there comes that final push and the accumulation of simply everything.

 So why is this important to recognize?
-The concept of ADAPTATION is one that is central to health and chiropractic care.
-If we give it some thought, the body adapts to survive on a daily basis.
+The concept of ADAPTATION is central to health and chiropractic care.
+If we give it some thought, the body adapts to survive daily.
 We encounter a virus, our body shuts it down.
-We eat food, our body extracts nutrients and expels toxins and waste products.
+We eat food, and our body extracts nutrients and expels toxins and waste products.
 We get a fever, our body takes care of it.
 So when the body is unable to adapt adequately to both internal and external stresses, it becomes easier for illness and injury to develop and thrive.
 And STRESS is a major OBSTRUCTION to adaptation.
 As chiropractors, we focus on supporting the neurological and physiological systems within the body to ensure there are minimal obstructions to adaptation.
-Subluxations in the spine = triggers stress responses by releasing stress hormones.
+Subluxations in the spine = trigger stress responses by releasing stress hormones.

 And a bonus point: Focus on your BLESSINGS and wake up with a grateful heart every morning.
 Shift your perspective during this busy time.

 “Stress, Lifestyle, and the Nervous System.”
 Written by, Beckenham & Sevenoaks Chiropractic Clinics

 In this post, we’re going to look at how your nervous system adapts to stress, and how you can use that knowledge to improve your overall health.